Park Community Academy

 Grow, learn, achieve

-All children are valued and included in all learning and activities regardless of abilities, needs and behaviours.
+All pupils at Park Community Academy are valued and included in all learning and activities regardless of abilities, needs and behaviours.
 Equal opportunities are supported at all times.

-All children are entitled to a broad, balanced and enriching curriculum which is adapted as appropriate to meet individual needs.
+All pupils are entitled to a broad, balanced and enriching curriculum that is adapted as appropriate to meet individual needs.

 All our teachers are teachers of children with special educational needs.
 All our children can learn and make progress.